At The Emily Program, we approach our work in eating disorder awareness, treatment, and lifetime recovery with:

 See this infographic for more information on outcomes.

 Advancing eating disorder care and awareness

-Our professional staff has extensive experience in treating and studying anorexia nervosa, bulimia nervosa, binge eating, compulsive overeating, obesity, other specified feeding and eating disorders (OSFED), and avoidant/restrictive food intake disorder (ARFID).
-In addition to one-to-one and group care services, we actively partner in research projects, collaborating with the University of Minnesota, Argosy University, University of St. Thomas, Mayo Clinic, Hennepin County, and others.
+Our professional staff has extensive experience in treating and studying anorexia nervosa, bulimia nervosa, binge eating, compulsive overeating, Other Specified Feeding or Eating Disorders (OSFED), and Avoidant/Restrictive Food Intake Disorder (ARFID).
+In addition to one-to-one and group care services, we actively partner in research projects, collaborating with the University of Minnesota, Argosy University, the University of St. Thomas, Mayo Clinic, Hennepin County, and others.

-“We think like people with eating disorders think,” says our Executive Chairman and Founder, Dirk Miller, Ph.D., L.P.
+“We think like people with eating disorders think,” says our Executive Chair and Founder, Dirk Miller, PhD, LP.
 “We are our clients.
 We know the changes people need to make to live through an eating disorder’s destructive patterns of thoughts and feelings.
 We know how to restore people to whole and happy lives.”